devlooped/SponsorLink/docs/index.md

    signed [sponsor manifest](spec.html#sponsor-manifest) which is then stored locally at `~/.sponsorlink/github/[sponsorable].jwt`.

 {: .highlight }
-The `gh-sponsors` extension uses a different OAuth access token for each sponsorable to guarantee isolation and ensure explicit permissions are granted individually.
+The `gh-sponsors` extension uses a separate OAuth access token for each sponsorable to guarantee isolation and ensure explicit permissions are granted individually.

 After a successful sync of the [sponsor manifest](spec.html#sponsor-manifest), the